couchbaselabs/sdk-rfcs/rfc/0024-fast-failover.md

 # Current Implementations
 ## .NET
 The .NET SDK uses two means of determining if a failover has occurred and/or whether a node is unreachable.
-One is a means of determining if a node is no longer responsive (connections dropped, cannot reconnect, etc), the other is a check and compare of the server config for each active node with the SDK’s current configuration.
+One is a means of determining if a node is no longer responsive (connections dropped, cannot reconnect, etc), the other is a check and compare of the server config for each active node with the SDK's current configuration.

 In the former, if `x` number of failures occur within a timespan `y`, then the node will be put into a `dead` state.
 Any K/V operations mapped to this node will result in a `NodeUnavailableException` being returned in the Exception property of the `IResult` implementation; N1QL and View requests will be routed towards other active nodes.
 Once a node is considered dead, then a timer will fire every 1s in an attempt to create a new connection and execute a NOOP against it.
 If the node responds, the node will become active again.
 If not, the timer will continue to fire until successful.
 The point of this is to keep the client from tieing up the application threads waiting for operations that will end up failing at the network level and instead just fail fast with an error until a connection can be made with the node.